Seoul City Wall Museum

-The Seoul City Wall Museum (한양도성박물관) is a museum for the Seoul City Wall in Jongno-5.6 ga Subdistrict, Jongno District, Seoul, South Korea.
+The Seoul City Wall Museum is a museum for the Seoul City Wall in Jongno-5.6 ga Subdistrict, Jongno District, Seoul, South Korea.

 History

 The museum was opened on 31 July 2014.

 Architecture

 The museum consists of permanent exhibition hall, temporary exhibition hall, information center and multipurpose lecture room.

 Exhibitions

 The museum exhibits artifacts related to the history and transformation of Seoul City and the Fortress Wall of Seoul.

 Transportation

 The museum is accessible within walking distance north of Dongdaemun Station of Seoul Metro.